 In a tax audit report received October 30, 2009, the Regional Internal Revenue Office of Lombardy (the "Internal Revenue Office") informed Sorin Group Italia S.r.l. that, among several issues, it was disallowing in part (for a total of €102.6 million (approximately \$123.0 million), related to tax years 2002 through 2006) a tax-deductible write down of the investment in the U.S. company, Cobe Cardiovascular Inc., which Sorin Group Italia S.r.l. recognized in 2002 and deducted in five equal installments, beginning in 2002.
-In December 2009, the Internal Revenue Office issued notices of assessment for 2002, 2003 and 2004.
-The assessments for 2002 and 2003 were automatically voided for lack of merit.
-In December 2010 and October 2011. the Internal Revenue Office issued notices of assessment for 2005 and 2006, respectively.
+In December 2009, the Internal Revenue Office issued notices of assessment for 2002 and 2003 were automatically voided for lack of merit.
+In December 2010 and October 2011, the Internal Revenue Office issued notices of assessment for 2005 and 2006, respectively.
 We challenged all three notices of assessment (for 2004, 2005 and 2006) before the relevant Provincial Tax Courts.